smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

     OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE

+.. _sayoctovm:

 Yocto VM
 ========

 :Version:   v0.1.5b

-*NB: this document relies on certain terms and concepts introduced in “SmartAnthill Overall Architecture” and “SmartAnthill SACP” documents, please make sure to read them before proceeding.*
+*NB: this document relies on certain terms and concepts introduced in* :ref:`saoverarch` *and*
+:ref:`saccp` *documents, please make sure to read them before proceeding.*

 Yocto VM is a minimalistic virtual machine used by SmartAnthill Devices.
 It implements SACP (SmartAnthill Control Protocol) on the side of the SmartAnthill Device (and SACP corresponds to Layer 7 of OSI/ISO network model).
 By design, Yocto VM is intended to run on devices with extremely limited resources (as little as 512 bytes of RAM).